AndrewKooklin/MyFlatWEB/README.md

-Web Application for collecting requests and managing users, roles and content.
+Web Application for collecting orders and managing users, roles and content.
 The application accesses the API service MyFlatAPI to obtain data.